SCYou27/Projects_ASCON/README.md

  -  **U-O3 experiments:** in `project_U-O3/`
  -  **M-Os experiments:** in `project_M-Os/`

 Meanwhile, we provided an additional Julia implementation of key enumeration and rank estimation in `key_rank_jl/`

+For each sub-task in our experiments, we provide three shell scripts as follows:

+ -  `script_all.sh`:
+ -  `download.sh`:
+ -  `clean.sh`: